analogdevicesinc/aditof_sdk/doc/windows/user_guide.md

 ## Running the evaluation application

-You can either build the evaluation application from source following the steps described in the ***Building the SDK*** section below or install it using the [aditof-demo installer](https://ci.appveyor.com/project/analogdevicesinc/aditof-sdk/branch/master/artifacts)
+You can either build the evaluation application from source following the steps described in the ***Building the SDK*** section below or install it using the [aditof-demo installer](https://github.com/analogdevicesinc/aditof_sdk/releases/latest)

+Navigate to the location where you chose to install the evaluation application and run aditof-demo.exe.
+Alternatively, run the shortcut Aditof-Demo from desktop if you enabled the installer to create one.

 ![aditof-demo](https://github.com/analogdevicesinc/aditof_sdk/blob/master/doc/img/windows_aditof_demo.jpg)

+A terminal window will open to display status messages (also warning and error messages, in case there are any issues).
+Shorty the main window will show up.

 The evaluation application allows to do live streaming of depth and IR data as well as recording the depth and IR data and playing back from a file.
 The depth data is displayed as a color map ranging from warm to cold colors as the distance from the camera increases.
 A point in the middle of the depth image shows the distance in mm to the target.